 Why They Won’t Get Help If Others Are Enabling?

-The answer is pretty simple, because right now his drug and alcohol use is emotionally more comfortable than seeking treatment.
+The answer is pretty simple because right now his drug and alcohol use are emotionally more comfortable than seeking treatment.
 With all the negative consequences that we see, it may not appear so comfortable to us, but it’s the truth.